LocalizedCNMC/HardcodeTextPatcher-Fabric/README_en_us.md

 }
 ```

-Now, you can accurately locate the class `net.minecraft.client.gui.screens.TitleScreen`.
+Now, you can accurately locate the class `net.minecraft.client.gui.screen.TitleScreen`.

 ### Sample Config